feuery/MERPG/README.md

 ## License

 Distributed currently under the GPLv3, because I don't care enough to research something better.
 Will probably change though.

+## Assets

+At the moment I use test assets drawn by [fairandcruel](http://fairandcruel.tumblr.com) and [rinkamari](http://rinkamari.tumblr.com) with all rights granted for this project.
+Here's a list of the assets I also use that haven't been drawn by previously mentioned: